 A very colourful viola, raised by Gertrude Jekyll and named after her pet monkey.
+Like all perennial violas, it flowers for months and lasts for years.

 Bright yellow lower sections with upper chocolate-brown.